cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 If a node operator wishes to run a full/archive node, it is possible to start from scratch but will take a significant amount of time to catch up.
 Node operators not concerned with rebuilding original state from the beginning of `cosmoshub-4` can also leverage [Quicksync](#Quicksync)'s available archive history.

-For operators interested in bootstrapping a pruned node, either [Quicksync](#Quicksync) or [State sync](#State-sync) would be sufficient.
+For operators interested in bootstrapping a pruned node, either [Quicksync](#Quicksync) or [State Sync](#State-Sync) would be sufficient.

-Make sure to consult the [hardware](#hardware) section for guidance on the best configuration for the type of node operating.
+Make sure to consult the [hardware](#Hardware) section for guidance on the best configuration for the type of node operating.

 ### Sync from scratch